 |Botanical Name||Rosa canina|

-|Bloom Time||Spring through summer|
+|Bloom Time||Spring, summer|

-|Flower Color||Light pink to white|
+|Flower Color||Pink, white|

 Dog Rose Care

 When planting your dog rose shrub, first loosen the soil to help its deep roots take hold.
 Also, mix some compost into the soil to improve drainage and to give the shrub a boost of nutrients.
 If you are planting multiple shrubs, space them roughly 6 to 15 feet apart.
 Add a 2- to 3-inch layer of mulch around your shrubs, which will help to conserve soil moisture and to keep weeds down.

 This species is one of the easiest roses to care for, and its upkeep is relatively straightforward.
 Plan to water regularly.
 Pruning and feeding are generally annual tasks.

 Due to its ability to readily spread, the dog rose is listed as an invasive species in West Virginia and New Jersey.

 Dog roses grow and flower best in full sun, meaning at least six hours of direct sunlight on most days.
 However, they also can tolerant some light shade.

 In general, dog rose shrubs can adapt to many different soil types, including humusy, loamy, sandy, and some clay.
 Sharp soil drainage is key for healthy growth, as waterlogged soil can promote root rot.
 Dog roses also prefer a soil pH that hovers around neutral, though they can handle slightly acidic and slightly alkaline soils.